Pseudopericoniella Videira & Crous, in Videira et al., Stud. Mycol. 87: 374 (2017).

 Type species: Pseudopericoniella levispora (Arzanlou, W. Gams & Crous) Videira & Crous

-Notes: Pseudopericoniella was introduced by Videira et al. (2017) with P. levispora as type species.
-Pseudopericoniella can be distinguished from Periconiella in having darker and longer conidia.
-In the study of Videira et al. (2017), P. levispora clustered in a distinct clade from other Periconiella species.
+Notes: Pseudopericoniella can be distinguished from Periconiella in having darker and longer conidia.
+Pseudopericoniella levispora clustered in a distinct clade from other Periconiella species (Videira et al. 2017).
 Pseudopericoniella is a well-supported distinct genus in Mycosphaerellaceae.
 Molecular markers available for Pseudopericoniella include LSU, ITS and RPB2.